rodolfomssouza/HydroSoilMulching/index.md

-## Soil water balance under mulching managmenet
+## Soil water balance under mulching management

 You can use the [editor on GitHub](https://github.com/rodolfomssouza/HydroSoilMulching/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.